MicrosoftDocs/ai-builder/ai-builder-docs/credit-management.md

 ### Block use of unallocated credits

-The administrator can block the use of unallocated credits through an organization (tenant) setting in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
+The administrator can block the use of unallocated credits through an organization (tenant) setting in [Power Platform admin center](https://admin.powerplatform.microsoft.com/).
 To do this, remove the check from the **Allow users to consume unassigned credits** checkbox.

 :::image type="content" source="media/credits.png" alt-text="Screenshot of the option to allow users to consume unassigned credits in Power Platform admin center.":::